nystudio107/craft-vite/docs/docs/index.md

 ];
 ```

-These are the settings you'll need to change for your project:
+These are the settings you’ll need to change for your project:

 * **`useDevServer`** - is a `boolean` that sets whether you will be using [Vite dev server](https://vitejs.dev/guide/features.html#hot-module-replacement) for hot module replacement (HMR).
 If this is set to `false`, the files will be pulled from the `manifest.json` specified in `manifestPath`
 * **`manifestPath`** - the public server path to your manifest files; it can be a full URL or a partial path, or a Yii2 alias.
 This is usually the same as whatever you set your `build.outDir` to in `vite.config.js`
 * **`devServerPublic`** - the URL to the Vite dev server, which is used for the hot module replacement (HMR); it can be a full URL or a partial path, or a Yii2 alias.
 Usually this is `http://localhost:3000`, since Vite defaults to that.
 This will appear in `<script>` tags on the frontend when the dev server is running
 * **`serverPublic`** - the public server URL to your asset files; it can be a full URL or a partial path, or a Yii2 alias.
 This will appear in `<script>` tags on the frontend for production builds. `App::env('PRIMARY_SITE_URL') . '/dist/'` is a typical setting

-These are completely optional settings that you probably won't need to change:
+These are completely optional settings that you probably won’t need to change:

-* **`errorEntry`** - is a string, or array of strings, that should be the JavaScript entry point(s) (e.g.: `/src/js/app.ts`) in your `manifest.json` that should be injected into Twig error templates, to allow hot module replacement to work through Twig error pages. `devMode` must be `true` and **useDevServer** must also be `true` for this to have any effect.
+* **`errorEntry`** - is a string, or array of strings, that should be the JavaScript entry point(s) (for example: `/src/js/app.ts`) in your `manifest.json` that should be injected into Twig error templates, to allow hot module replacement to work through Twig error pages. `devMode` must be `true` and **useDevServer** must also be `true` for this to have any effect.
 * **`cacheKeySuffix`** - String to be appended to the cache key
 * **`devServerInternal`** - The internal URL to the dev server, when accessed from the environment in which PHP is executing.
 This can be the same as `$devServerPublic`, but may be different in containerized or VM setups.
 ONLY used if `$checkDevServer = true`
-* **`checkDevServer`** - Should we check for the presence of the dev server by pinging $devServerInternal to make sure it's running?
+* **`checkDevServer`** - Should we check for the presence of the dev server by pinging $devServerInternal to make sure it’s running?

 Note also that the **manifestPath** defaults to a Yii2 alias `@webroot/dist/manifest.json` (adjust as necessary to point to your `manifest.json` on the file system); this allows Vite to load the manifest from the file system, rather than via http request, and is the preferred method.
 However, it works fine as a full URL as well if you have your `manifest.json` hosted on a CDN or such.

-**N.B.:** If you're using TLS (https) in local dev, you may get mixed content errors if you don't change your `devServerPublic` to `https` (and you'd need change your [server.https](https://vitejs.dev/config/#server-https) Vite config too).

 ### Configuring Vite.js

 #### Basic Config

-Here's a basic `vite.config.js` for use as a [Vite config](https://vitejs.dev/config/):
+Here’s a basic `vite.config.js` for use as a [Vite config](https://vitejs.dev/config/):

 ```js
 export default ({ command }) => ({